-Problem is, he's the best at being a pedantic physics-obsessed geek.
-He's a teacher who hates teaching; a lover who's just been dumped (again); a writer whose articles all get rejected; an adult who still lives at home and gets bullied at the bus stop by teenagers; and he's just had the worst day of his life.
+Alex Kavanagh is a pedantic, physics-obsessed geek.
+He’s a teacher who hates teaching; a lover who’s just been dumped (again); a writer whose articles all get rejected; an adult who still lives at home and gets bullied at the bus stop by teenagers; and he’s just had the worst day of his life.
 So far, so bad.
 Things can only get better, right?

 While drowning his sorrows he sees an ex from six years ago, Lucy Spiers.
 The point when Lucy dumped him was the point when his life started to go nuclear.
 He can’t help himself: he tells her exactly what he thinks of her.
 So it comes as a surprise when they go on a date.
 He didn’t expect a spark to be reignited.
 Couldn’t foresee the power of magnetism.
 He hadn’t realised that he still loved her.

 Holy protons, he hopes she’s changed.

 Cold Fusion is a story wrapped around an enigma.
-It's a novel about making peace with the past and moving on, set in Manchester in the year 2000.
-It's time for change.
+It’s a novel about making peace with the past and moving on.

 Use the links in the "Buy My Books" drop-down menu at the top of the page for a list of some of the places you can buy my books.
 You can also get them in bookshops - just give them the ISBN (978-1-291-22251-7) and title if it isn't currently in stock.
 Or ask your library to order a copy.